ThomKaar/Da-AVInci/README.md

 It's Sunday Nov.
 10th around 11:15pm when I'm writing this document.
 I think you're probably finishing up Camp Flog Gnaw right now and having to deal with all of that traffic.
-I'm going to try and write a few thoughts down each time I spend a significant amount of time work on the site until I show it to you again.
+I'm going to try and write a few thoughts down each time I spend a bit working on the site until I show it to you again.
 I wrote a poem last fall about the moment before two people hold hands for the first time.
 If you think that's stupid text me and stop reading this because it's going to get even more stupid.
 Winter I revised the poem and cut it down quite a bit to just about someone's hands.